 As I said, I don’t use this frequently.
 If I were to use such a system for tones for every word I learnt, I would add more infrastructure.
 For instance, I would create one substitute for each tone combination (at least for disyllabic words).
 I haven’t done this, but since the general principle should be understood by now, I think you’ll be fine on your own.

-Using mnemonics to learn pronunciation
+Using mnemonics to remember pronunciation

 Even though it’s possible to devise a system to memorise all syllables in Mandarin (it’s actually quite easy, just create substitutes for all initials, medials and finals), I don’t think it’s worth it.
 Instead, I think it’s smarter to create mnemonics only for those syllables we have problems.
 Few people mix up the initials sh- and p-, but z- and zh- are trickier.
 Create infrastructure only when you need it!